xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/index.md

 In case you have more than one design theme installed at your store, you can change the theme your store is using by following the instructions from the section {% link "Changing Your Store Skin" ref_GLqVdpgd %}

 All X-Cart skins, both the default ones and those you can purchase via the X-Cart App Store, use the standard left-to-right representation.
-If necessary you can convert a skin into a right-to-left one using the addon [RTL Languages Support](https://market.x-cart.com/addons/standard-rtl-skin.html).
-For more info on this addon, see the section {% link "RTL Languages Support" ref_3vEHzhPP %} of this manual.
+If necessary, we can help you customize your store to enable right-to-left representation.
+For more info, see the page [RTL Languages Support](https://market.x-cart.com/addons/standard-rtl-skin.html).

 _In this section:_